dlpark/my-house/content/categories/example-category/_index.md

 ---
 title: Example Category
-description: A description of this category
+description: A description for this category
 image:

 # Badge style